-In anticipation for the replacement of the Bayway Drawbridge that connects Tierra Verde to the rest of the Bayway, the entire area is going through a bit of a gentrification.
+In 2021, the Bayway Drawbridge that connects Tierra Verde to the rest of the Bayway was replace with a modern 90+ foot high bridge that allows boat traffic to pass unabated beneath the new span.
 The Marina Resort was recently constructed and the adjacent Tierra Verde Marina with its Hi and Dry Boat Storage was overhauled and expanded.
-New retail and restaurants have been updated, constructed and expanded both at the entrance to the islands and the downtown area a few miles south towards Ft.
+New retail and restaurants have been updated, constructed, and expanded both at the entrance to the islands and the downtown area a few miles south towards Ft.
 De Soto State Park.
 Much of the surrounding communities are following suit.
 Pass-a-Grille Beachfront property has been remodeled, Maximo Marina is being upgraded and expanded and the new Skyway Marina District has been designated by the City of St. Petersburg for redevelopment.

 Residential real estate in Tierra Verde and along the Pinellas Bayway remains very much in demand and property values continue to increase.
-Tierra Verde is not just a beautiful area, it is convenient to the rest of the surrounding area and points throughout Florida.
+Tierra Verde is not just a beautiful area; it is convenient to the rest of the surrounding area and points throughout Florida.
 A ten-minute drive will get you to the some of the top beaches in the world (Ft.
-De Soto Park, Pass-a-Grille Beach or St. Pete Beach) or ten minutes north you can be in the eclectic downtown St. Petersburg area with its café society of boutiques, restaurants and museums.
-Twenty minutes north to Tampa International Airport or thirty minutes south over the Skyway Bridge to Sarasota and points south.
+De Soto Park, Pass-a-Grille Beach, or St. Pete Beach) or ten minutes north you can be in the eclectic downtown St. Petersburg area with its café society of boutiques, restaurants, and museums.
+Twenty-five minutes north to Tampa International Airport or thirty minutes south over the Skyway Bridge to Sarasota and points south.